Degrees

 Advancing to Candidacy

 This is generally completed as soon as possible upon passing the QE.
-The application process is completed as a smart-form in GradSphere
+The student is required to choose a dissertation committee consisting of at least three members.
+The major professor (PI) is the Chair of the dissertation committee.

 The research conducted by the student must be of such character as to show ability to pursue independent research.
 The dissertation reports a scholarly piece of work of publishable quality that solves a significant scientific problem.
 It must be approved and signed by the dissertation committee before it is submitted to Graduate Studies for final approval of formatting.